keybase/more-entropy/README.md

 Much like the mouse movement technique, we are collecting a lot of data and crediting it for just a little bit of entropy.

 ### Notes

+ * this should work well even if your system is bogged down (it'll just take longer to get entropy)
  * `get_entropy` can be called as many times as you like
  * return values are small integers (sometimes < 1000) and may be negative
  * entropy is collected over time, so a request for lots of bits will take a while

+### One Big Assumption

+ * your CPU is not being controlled by an attacker; an extremely coordinated attack on the CPU could produce entropy less than what's claimed

 ### Options